PaysafeCard: Early years

-The company behind paysafecard is based in Vienna, Austria.
+PaysafeCard is based in Vienna, Austria.
 It was founded in 2000 by four Austrians, including the first CEO Armin Sageder, as paysafecard.com Wertkarten AG ("paysafecard.com prepaid card Inc."), later transferred into a GmbH, a private limited company.
-Technical partner providing expertise and the original hardware was IBM Austria.
-The following year, paysafecard also launched in Germany.
+The technical partner providing expertise and the original hardware was IBM Austria.
+The following year, PaysafeCard also launched in Germany.
 In 2004, co-founder Michael Müller assumed the role of CEO.

-In 2005, paysafecard received an EU funding under the eTEN program supporting electronic services with a trans-European dimension.
-Subsequently, paysafecard launched in Slovenia, Greece, Slovakia, Spain and the United Kingdom.
+In 2005, PaysafeCard received an EU funding under the eTEN program supporting electronic services with a trans-European dimension.
+Subsequently, PaysafeCard launched in Slovenia, Greece, Slovakia, Spain and the United Kingdom.

-In 2008, British subsidiary Prepaid Services Company Ltd. received an EU-wide e-money licence by the British Financial Services Authority (FSA), later the Financial Conduct Authority (FCA) under the Financial Services and Markets Act 2000, expanding a small e-money issuers certificate valid for the United Kingdom in 2006.
+In 2008, British subsidiary Prepaid Services Company Ltd. received an EU-wide e-money licence by the British Financial Services Authority (FSA), later the Financial Conduct Authority (FCA) under the Financial Services and Markets Act 2000, expanding to a small e-money issuers certificate valid for the United Kingdom in 2006.

 This authorised the company to issue e-money throughout the European Union.

-Also in 2008, paysafecard Switzerland obtained a license as a financial intermediary.
+Also in 2008, PaysafeCard Switzerland obtained a license as a financial intermediary.

 Acquisitions

-In August 2011, paysafecard absorbed Dutch competitor Wallie.
+In August 2011, PaysafeCard acquired Dutch competitor Wallie.
 In February 2013, Skrill, one of the largest payment services providers in Europe completed the acquisition of paysafecard.com Wertkarten AG.
-A year later, CEO Michael Müller left paysafecard and handed over to his brother Udo Müller.
-In November 2014, Skrill acquired British paysafecard competitor Ukash and merged it into paysafecard.
-In August 2015, Skrill group competitor Optimal Payments group completed the acquisition of Skrill group, including paysafecard, and subsequently rebranded as Paysafe Group.
+A year later, CEO Michael Müller left PaysafeCard and handed over to his brother Udo Müller.
+In November 2014, Skrill acquired British PaysafeCard competitor Ukash and merged it into PaysafeCard.
+In August 2015, Skrill group competitor Optimal Payments group completed the acquisition of Skrill group, including PaysafeCard, and subsequently rebranded as Paysafe Group.
 On the 1st of November 2021, Paysafe completed the acquisition of viafintech, the company that developed viacash (originally Barzahlen).

 Functionality

 Basic function

-Core of paysafecard is a 16-digit PIN, sold (most usually) on a printout, a pre-printed prepaid card, or as a digital information online.
-In the respective countries, paysafecard is available in denominations ranging from 10 to 100 euros, United States dollars, pounds sterling, and Australian dollars, and approximately equivalent sums in other currencies, e. g.
+A PaysafeCard voucher is a 16-digit code sold in stores and online.
+Sales outlets print the voucher as a receipt.
+In the respective countries, PaysafeCard is available in denominations ranging from 10 to 100 euros, United States dollars, pounds sterling, and Australian dollars, and approximately equivalent sums in other currencies, e. g.
 100-1000 Norwegian kroner.

-When paying in an online shop, the user enters the 16 digit PIN, and the amount tendered is deducted from the paysafecard balance.
-Hence, the same PIN code can be used multiple times until the full balance has been consumed.
-For larger sums it is possible to combine up to ten paysafecard PINs.
+When paying in an online shop, the user enters the 16-digit code, and the amount tendered is deducted from the PaysafeCard balance.
+Hence, the same code can be used multiple times until the full balance has been used.
+For larger sums, it is possible to combine multiple PaysafeCard codes.

-The current balance of each paysafecard as well as its transaction history and production date can be viewed at the official site by entering the respective 16 PIN code.

-Business model and fees

-The paysafecard company earns varying proportions of merchants' transaction volumes, shared with the distribution partners.
-They do not charge any fees to the customer for purchasing and using paysafecard, as well as checking the balance of a PIN or its payment history online, but at the following situations fees have to be paid / will be deducted: